-If we viewed Mount Desert Island from the air (a look at the map will do), we would notice north and south aligned gouges scooped out of the land as if by a very large hand.
-Indeed, in this case, the hand was that of a huge, slow moving continental glacier over a mile high,...
+If we viewed Mount Desert Island from the air or from the Mount Desert Island Map, we would see north and south aligned gouges scooped out of the land as if by a very large hand.
+Indeed, in this case, the figurative hand was that of a huge, slow moving continental glacier over a mile high,...
 2 miles thick in some places.
-When this giant glacier finally retreated and melted, it left rounded mountain tops, many boulders, and long lakes such as the nearly 4 mile long “Great” Long Pond.
+When this massive glacier eventually retreated and melted, it left the land with rounded mountain tops, millions of boulders, and elongated lakes and ponds such as the nearly 4 mile long “Great” Long Pond.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com